 Recess for the latch plate

 The countersunk holes for the plate screws often have protrusions on the back of the plate.
-These can easily be accomodated by boring out the pilot holes a little with a hand held countersinking tool.
+These can easily be accommodated by boring out the pilot holes a little with a handheld countersinking tool.

 Clear out all the debris from the work.

 The crevice tool of a vacuum cleaner does a great job of this.

 Now push the latch into its housing and ensure that it lines up with the holes for the spindle before fixing in place with the screws.